manifold-systems/manifold/manifold-templates/README.md

-# Manifold Templates
+# The Template Manifold

-Manifold Templates is a lightweight & type safe templating technology for the JVM.
+The Template Manifold is a lightweight & type safe templating technology for the JVM.
 It is modeled loosely on Java Server Pages (JSP), but is divorced from the Servlet API and thus can be used in any application environment.